dangtuphuong/matapp/README.md

 npm install
 ```

-### Server: Set Up a Virtual Environment and Install Dependencies:
+### Server - Set Up a Virtual Environment and Install Dependencies:

 #### For Windows: